msemtd/CheeseBoard_Software/examples/DawnDuskLight/README.md

 ## TODO

+* OnMode initial brightness should be remembered (save to PersistentSetting when leaving mode)
+* OnMode brightness should call over into GoToSleepMode

 + EspApConfigurator: have option to turn off LED once connected
 + Display status and/or time on OLED
 + Set DST from Rotary